-Spinal cord - noun : [countable] the thick string of nerves enclosed in Spinar cora your SPINE by which messages are sent to and from your brain Stimulants -noun: [countable] a drug or substance that makes you feel Stimulants more active and full of energy Hallucination -noun: [countable_uncountable] something you see feel Hanucination or hear that is not really there or the experience of this usually caused by a drug or mental illness Forth - advarb: literary beginning on that day or at that time Boredom noun : [uncountable] the feeling you have when you are Dorcuom bored Toncion [uncountable] normous feelingse normous, werried, or 1 ension - [uncountable] hervous reening a hervous, worried, or excited reening that makes it impossible for you to relax Awareness - noun: [uncountable] knowledge or understanding of a particular subject or situation.
-Food and drug - verb : [transitive] to find the meaning of something that is administration difficult to read or understand.
-(FDA) decipher Proprietary - adjective : [no comparative, usually before noun::] a proprietary product is one that is only sold under a particular name by a particular company A generic (nonproprietary) name, and a trade (proprietary or brand) name.
-Cramp -noun : [countable] a severe pain that you get in part of your body when a muscle becomes too tight, making it difficult for you to move that part of your body Cramps [plural] severe pains in the stomach, especially the ones that women get during MENSTRUATION Nonprescription -adjective: a nonprescription drug is one that you can buy in a store without a PRESCRIPTION (= written order) from a doctor SYN: over-the-counter.
-Peer -to look very carefully or hard, especially because you cannot see something well Frustration - noun: [countable, uncountable] the feeling of being annoyed, upset, or impatient, because you cannot control or change a situation, or achieve something Ritual - noun: [countable uncountable] something that you do - noun. [countable, uncountable] something that you do regularly and in the same way each time.
-Fascinating - adjective : extremely interesting
+Г Spinal cord -noun: [countable] the thick string of nerves enclosed in your SPINE by which messages are sent to and from your brain Stimulants -noun:[countable] a drug or substance that makes you feel more active and full of energy Hallucination -noun: [countable, uncountable] something you see, feel, or hear that is not really there, or the experience of this, usually caused by a drug or mental illness Forth - adverb: literary beginning on that day or at that time Boredom -noun: [uncountable] the feeling you have when you are bored Tension - [uncountable] nervous feeling:a nervous, worried, or excited feeling that makes it impossible for you to relax Awareness - noun: [uncountable] knowledge or understanding of a particular subject or situation. particular subject of situation.
+Food and drug work [transitive] to find the magning of comothing that is Food and drug - verb : [transitive] to find the meaning of something that is difficult to read or understand. administration difficult to read or understand.
+(FDA) decipher Proprietary - adjective: [no comparative, usually before noun::] a proprietary product is one that is only sold under a particular name by a particular company A generic (nonproprietary) name, and a trade (proprietary or brand) g name.
+Cramp -noun: [countable] a severe pain that you get in part of • your body when a muscle becomes too tight, making it difficult for you to move that part of your body Cramps [plural] severe pains in the stomach, especially the ones 1 that women get during MENSTRUATION Nonprescription -adjective: a nonprescription drug is one that you can buy in a store without a PRESCRIPTION (= written order) from a doctor SYN: over-the-counter.
+Peer -to look very carefully or hard, especially because you cannot see something well Frustration - noun: [countable, uncountable] the feeling of being annoyed, upset, or impatient, because you cannot control or change a situation, or achieve something change a situation, or acmeve something Ritual - noun: [countable, uncountable] something that you do 2310001 regularly and in the same way each time. regularly and in the same way each tille.
+Egging4ing a disativa, autum alvintanatina Fascinating - adjective: extremely interesting